uxbox/uxbox-old/README.md

 $ lein cljsbuild once test
 ```

-If you want to run the tests from a ClojureScript REPL, you can do it like so (given that you want to test the `uxbox.core` namespace):
+If you want to run the tests from a ClojureScript REPL, you can do it like so (given that you want to run the tests contained in the `uxbox.core-test` namespace):

 ```
 cljs.user> (require '[cljs.test :as t])
-cljs.usre> (t/run-tests 'uxbox.core)
+cljs.user> (t/run-tests 'uxbox.core-test)
 ```

 Note that the test output will appear in the browser and in the shell where you launched the `lein fighweel` command.